Liover Peguero Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.

-- The Brewers' 4.06 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.03).

-- Brewers pitchers combine to allow 136 total home runs at a clip of 1.2 per game (to rank 23rd in the league).
+- Brewers pitchers combine to give up 136 total home runs at a rate of 1.2 per game (to rank 23rd in baseball).

-- In his most recent time out on Friday, the right-hander tossed four innings against the Atlanta Braves, giving up six earned runs while surrendering eight hits.
+- In his most recent appearance on Sunday against the Atlanta Braves, the righty tossed five innings, giving up five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.